EMS-TU-Ilmenau/Flow/README.md

 #### Hints
 - Only **[JSON](https://www.w3schools.com/js/js_json_datatypes.asp) compatible default values** must be passed as default values!
 For other porttypes, specify the `type` argument, e.g. type=ptype.COMPLEX.
-- When calling ``addInput``/``addOutput` an input/output object will be returned.
+- When calling `addInput`/`addOutput` an input/output object will be returned.
 It is strongly advised to **store the output as a class variable** like in the second example, as accessing it that way (later in the process method) is faster than via `getOutput`.
 - In order to load the node in the GUI, two things are of importance:
 	- The line `Node.__init__(self, 'My nodes name')` or `super(MyNode, self).__init__('My nodes name')` (you can use single or double quotes for the name)
 	- The class needs to be importable from the [nodes](flow/nodes/) directory in the package.
-- When an output is connected to more than one input, a deep copy of the data is passed to each extra connected input.
+- When an output is connected to more than one input, a deep copy of the data is automatically passed to each extra connected input.
 This may be performance loss, but prevents a lot of trouble if data is of reference type and is intuitive for the user.

 #### Make a new module or package
 When making a bunch of new node classes that are needed in a specific field (e.g. plotting, signal processing, device controls, ...) it is a good idea to make a new node package.